When Strong Conviction Becomes a Cognitive Trap

 “Assume this investment fails completely.
 What caused it?”

-A genuine thesis produces specific answers.
+A genuine thesis produces specific risks.

-A biased position produces vague explanations.
+A biased position usually produces vague explanations.

 The Asymmetric Update Test

-one positive
+- one strongly positive news event

-one negative
+- one equally strong negative event

 The Source Diversity Test